carbon-language/carbon-lang/llvm/docs/XRayFDRFormat.rst

 application will claim buffers to fill with trace data, which at some point is finalized and flushed.

-A goal of the profiler is to minimize overhead, so the flushed data directly corresponds to the buffer.
+A goal of the profiler is to minimize overhead, the flushed data directly corresponds to the buffer.

 This document describes the format of a trace file.